iturdikulov/notes/my_routine.md

 ## 7. Fun

-It's good time to practice learned information by working with [[my_pet_projects|pet projects]].
+It's good time to practice learned information by working with [[projects]].
 Sometimes you haven't energy for it, it's fine.
 You can do something else.

 It's also good time for [[IRL]] activities.